taoteg/macamorphosis/README.md

 # Mac-amorphosis

-_A gentle introduction to the idiocyncracies of the OS X dimension_
+_A gentle introduction to the idiosyncracies of the OS X dimension_

 ### Sections